-We thank Therese, an Australian real estate agent in Jakarta, for this beautiful article packed with interesting tips to secure the right kind of accommodation in the big Durian.
+We thank Therese, an Australian real estate agent in Jakarta, for this beautiful article packed with interesting tips on housing in Jakarta and how secure the right kind of accommodation in the big Durian.

 An expat guide to finding & securing a home, while keeping your sanity…